--All existing catalytic cracking units shall meet all provisions of WAC 173-400-040 (2), 040 (2), (3), (4), (5), (6), and (7) and:

-- () No person shall cause or allow the emission for more than three minutes, in any one hour, of an air contaminant from any catalytic cracking unit which at the emission point, or within a reasonable distance of the emission point, exceeds forty percent opacity. - () No person shall cause or allow the emission of particulate material in excess of 0.46 grams per dry cubic meter at standard conditions (0.20 grains/dscf) of exhaust gas. - (a) (b) All new catalytic cracking units shall meet all provisions of WAC 173 400-115.
+- (a) All existing catalytic cracking units shall meet all provisions of WAC 173-400-040 (2), (3), (4), (5), (6), and (7) and: - (i) No person shall cause or allow the emission for more than three minutes, in any one hour, of an air contaminant from any catalytic cracking unit which at the emission point, or within a reasonable distance of the emission point, exceeds forty percent opacity.

-Commented [ARN29]: Backsliding demonstration required for SIP Submittal.
+Commented [ARN32]: Backsliding demonstration required for SIP Submittal.
 Need 110(1) (NAAQS) and 197 (backsliding) demonstration based on currently applicable more stringent federal

-Commented [ARN30]: Propose to delete because NSPS and MACT more stringent and all CCUs are subject to one or both standards.
+Commented [ARN33]: Propose to delete because NSPS and MACT more stringent and all CCUs are subject to one or both standards.